Statement of Intent

 At Christ Church we recognise the importance of Science in every aspect

-the teaching and learning of Science the prominence it requires.
-The
+teaching and learning of Science the prominence it requires.
+The Scientific area of

 At Christ Church, in conjunction with the aims of the National Curriculum, our Science teaching offers opportunities for children to:

 develop scientific knowledge and conceptual understanding through the specific disciplines of Biology, Chemistry and Physics;

 develop understanding of the nature, processes and methods of Science through different types of Science enquiries that help them to answer scientific questions about the world around them;

 be equipped with the scientific knowledge required to understand the uses and implications of Science, today and for the future.